pershin-daniil/frontend-project-lvl1/README.md

 # Brain Games

-Seria of games where you give three correct answer to win.
+Serie of games where you give three correct answer to win.
 If you make a mistake you lose.

 ## Brain Even

 	brain-even

 Is a number is even?
 Just say "yes" or "no".
 Ease pease :lemon::sweat_drops:

 [![asciicast](https://asciinema.org/a/490263.svg)](https://asciinema.org/a/490263)

 ## Brain Calculator